Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 ********

 The :bdg-danger:`DCCN` has many :bdg-primary:`data storage facilities` - each with their own advantages and disadvantages.
-Knowing :bdg-primary-line:`where` data can and should be stored, as well as :bdg-warning-line:`when` it should be stored in certain locations is crucial in generating a plan of how you will manage data.
+Knowing :bdg-primary-line:`where` data can and should be stored, as well as :bdg-warning-line:`when` it should be stored in certain locations is crucial for being an effective and efficient researcher.

 Local Storage
 =====